nhsengland/privfp-poc/README.md

 ### :warning: Warning to Users :warning:

 **This codebase is a proof of concept and should only be used for demonstration purposes within a controlled environment.
-The components are not a live product and should not be deployed in a live or production environment.**
+The components are not a live product and should not be deployed in a live or production environment.
+Further, some components require access to external services in its current form, so users should be careful as to not expose sensitive data to them.**

 ### About the Project